 Where appropriate, we file a pre-trial motion to schedule an evidentiary hearing before the trial.
 The goal of motion would be to gain a strategic advantage by suppressing the prosecution’s evidence.
 The suppression of evidence can lead to a dismissal of the case, or perhaps a weakening of the prosecution’s case that may lead to a favorable plea bargain.

 A motion could be on any number of issues.
 For example;

 - Did the police have the legal ability to stop your car?

 - Was there enough probable cause to arrest you?

 - Was the breath test performed in the right way?

-As in any game of strategy, the goal is to gain a better position over your opponent to increase your chances of victory.
+As in any game of strategy, the goal is to gain a better position over your opponent to increase your chance of victory.
 Any weakening of the prosecution’s evidence will result in a strengthening of your position.
-The better your position going into trial will increase your odds of a win.
+The better your position going into the trial the better your odds of a win.

-If the case has not resolved with a plea resolution then the case will go to a trial.
-You can choose to have either a jury or a judge sit as the decision-maker in a trial.
+If the case has not resolved with a plea resolution, then the case will go to a trial.
+You can choose to have either a jury or a judge sitting as the decision-maker in a trial.
 A jury trial is preferable.
 However, there may be considerations that make a bench trial appropriate.